Recurring Billing

 With monthly subscription plans, the MRR value assigned to each customer would be the amount of money they are paying you every month.
 For annual plans, you would divide the price of the plan by 12 months to calculate the MRR for these particular customers.

 Let’s say your business only offers one monthly and one annual subscription plan.
 For customers that have purchased a $75 monthly subscription, they would be assigned an MRR value of $75.
 If a customer has a $900 annual subscription, they would also have a $75 MRR value.
-If your business has a customer base of around 200, then your total MRR would be $15,000.
+With this MRR value, if your business has a customer base of around 200, then your total MRR would be $15,000.

 Here are a few scenarios to illustrate the challenges of tracking monthly revenue without the MRR metric: